 Arts & Crafts

 Known as Wonderland, this building contains the materials for launching many a handmade project, often limited only by one’s imagination.
 This also is a place where interested campers are taught to play guitar.
 Also, Color War teams gather each season to create their props and prepare their signs.
+Be on the lookout for the Margolin Center that will take the place of Wonderland!

-Our Health Center is staffed by a licensed health care supervisor.
+Our brand new Health Center is staffed by a licensed health care supervisor.
 The examining room contains camp medicines as well as the medicines that individual campers bring with them.
 There is also a private area where campers who need extra quiet or attention can relax or be monitored.
 As part of the annual State of Maine inspection, the Health Center is thoroughly checked for cleanliness, current licensing, up to date record keeping, and proper safeguarding of all medicines.